What Is the Colorado AI Act?

 Deployers

-Companies that use a high-risk AI system to make or inform consequential decisions.
-If your company uses AI tools purchased from a vendor to make decisions about employees, customers, patients, or applicants, you are a deployer.
+A deployer is any company that uses a high-risk AI system to make or inform consequential decisions.
+Organizations that purchase AI tools from vendors and apply them to decisions about employees, customers, patients, or applicants fall squarely within this definition.

 What Makes an AI System "High-Risk"?

-An AI system is high-risk under the Colorado AI Act if it makes, or is a substantial factor in making, a consequential decision.
-A consequential decision is one that has a material legal or similarly significant effect on a consumer in the areas listed above (employment, education, financial services, healthcare, housing, legal services).
+The threshold question for compliance is whether an AI system qualifies as high-risk.
+The statute defines a high-risk system as one that makes, or serves as a substantial factor in making, a consequential decision, meaning a decision that produces a material legal or similarly significant effect on a consumer in any of the covered domains: employment, education, financial services, healthcare, housing, or legal services.

 Examples of High-Risk AI Systems